CorySanin/ffa-tycoon-parks/README.md

 [Fork this repo](https://github.com/CorySanin/ffa-tycoon-parks/fork)

 1. In GitHub Desktop, click "clone a repository from the internet."
 In the GitHub.com tab, it will list your repos.
 If your fork isn't there, click the link on the dialog to refresh your repos.
-Select your fork of ffa-tycoon.
+Select your fork of ffa-tycoon-parks.
 Note the destination directory (local path) and click "clone."

 1. If it asks how you plan to use the fork, select "to contribute to the parent project."